hoyangtsai/nodinx-init-config/README.md

-egg-init-config
+nodinx-init-config
 =======

-egg init boilerplate config, use by [egg-init](https://npmjs.com/egg-init) only.
+nodinx init boilerplate config, use by [nodx](http://tnpm.oa.com/package/nodinx-cli) only.